 - The alpha and beta of intelligent investing in troubled times

-Dr. Olivia Maynard is a research associate at the college of Bristol.
-Olivia uses neuroscience techniques to research the effectiveness of tobacco manipulate guidelines, together with standardized packaging and tobacco health warnings.
+Dr. Olivia Maynard is a research associate at the College of Bristol.
+She uses neuroscience techniques to research the effectiveness of tobacco manipulation guidelines, including standardized packaging and tobacco health warnings.
 Find her on Twitter @OliviaMaynard17.
-Dr. Karen Evans-Reeves is a research associate with the Tobacco control research institution at the university of bath.
+Dr. Karen Evans-Reeves is a research associate with the Tobacco Control Research Institute at the University of Bath.
 Her research specializes in tracking the tobacco industry and its methods to disrupt and postpone the regulation of tobacco and smoking.